icpc/ccs-specs/Contest_API.md

 a delete event last).

-As a concrete example, judgement events are usually fired when judging is started, and fired again when the final judgment is available.
+As a concrete example, judgement events are usually fired when judging is started, and fired again when the final judgement is available.
 If a client connects after the judgement, or a client was disconnected during the judgement, they will typically only receive the final (complete) judgement.